HL7/C-CDA-Examples/Allergies/Allergy to specific drug class Penicillins/Readme.md

 ###Comments

 * This is an example of an allergy to a drug class (penicillins) using NDF-RT as terminology with information on both allergic reaction and reaction severity.
+See DSTU 219 for update regarding act/code
 ###Custodian

 * John D'Amore jdamore@diameterhealth.com (GitHub: jddamore)